Nicholas-wei/SaTC_eval/README.md

 ```
 ## experiment result
 The result for the homework is located inside `res/` in this repo.
 You can also replay the above experiment.
+You have to unzip them in order to inspect them.

 ## Output
 Directory structure：